KenT2/pipresents-gapless/README.md

          wget https://github.com/KenT2/pipresents-gapless/tarball/master -O - | tar xz

 There should now be a directory 'KenT2-pipresents-gapless-xxxx' in your home directory.
-Rename the directory to pipresents
+Rename the directory to pipresents.

+To install install icons on your desktop and menu, run the install_desktop_icons.sh script in the pipresents directory.

 Run Pi Presents to check the installation is successful.
 From a terminal window opened in the home directory type: